zhengkai-cloudian/hap-operator/README.md

 HyperStore software can be installed on a single host that has just one data drive.
 The host should have at least 1GB of hard drive space, at least 16GB RAM, and preferably at least 8 processor cores.
 If you install HyperStore software on a host with less resources than this, the install script will display a warning about the host having less than recommended resources.
 If you try to install HyperStore software on a host with less 100MB hard drive space or less than 2GB RAM, the installation will abort.

+**IMPORTANT** Our official minimum requirement is 3 nodes.
+If you only have one node (recommended and used for the testing purposes only), you don't have data protection.

 Then complete these node preparation tasks in this order:
 1. Installing HyperStore Prerequisites